thegreenwebfoundation/developer-docs/src/docs/grid-intensity-cli/explainer/providers.md

 Before using the Electricity Maps integration, you must first [obtain an API key](https://api-portal.electricitymaps.com/).
 This will allow you to access and use their API.
 You can use their free tier for non-commercial use.
 You can also register for a 30 day trial of their paid API which includes their forecast data.

-Once you have an Electricity Map API key, you must set the `ELECTRICITY_MAP_API_TOKEN` and `ELECTRICITY_MAP_API_URL` environment variables.
-This allows the Grid Intensity CLI to access the Electricity Map API.
+Once you have an Electricity Maps API key, you must set the `ELECTRICITY_MAP_API_TOKEN` and `ELECTRICITY_MAP_API_URL` environment variables.
+This allows the Grid Intensity CLI to access the Electricity Maps API.

 ```bash
 export ELECTRICITY_MAP_API_TOKEN=your-token